ryan-tao-ic/ece1724_react_project/event-hub/README.md

 3. Set up environment variables:

-Create a `.env` file in the root directory and add the following variables:
+Create a `.env.local` file in the root directory and add the following variables:

 ```
 # Database